mcelicalderon/task_list/README.md

 ### Dependencies

-At a high level, the Ruby components integrate with the [`html-pipeline`](https://github.com/jch/html-pipeline) library, and the frontend components depend on the jQuery library.
+At a high level, the Ruby components integrate with the [`html-pipeline`](https://github.com/jch/html-pipeline) library.
+The frontend components are vanilla JavaScript and include a thin jQuery wrapper that supports the original plugin interface.
 The frontend components are written in CoffeeScript and need to be preprocessed for production use.

 ## Testing and Development